Getting ready for a big job interview?

 While there are many reasons employers use these questions, we can boil it down to a few:

-- Predict future performance: They’re hoping to learn how you’d think through future issues by hearing how you’ve dealt with challenging situations in the past.
+- Predict future performance: Employers hope to learn how you think through future issues by hearing how you’ve dealt with challenging situations in the past.

-- Evaluate problem-solving abilities: They want to know they’re hiring someone capable of thinking critically and handling complexity.
+- Evaluate problem-solving abilities: Employers want to know they’re hiring someone capable of thinking critically and handling complex problems, which are necessary skills for almost any profession.

-- Ensure you’re aligned with company values: Through your answers, they gauge if your values and approach align with the company’s culture.
+- Ensure you’re aligned with company values: Your answers help employers gauge whether your work values and approach align with the company’s culture, which can help predict high performance.

 Ultimately, they hope your answers shed light on your thought process, with each question tied to a core competency, ranging from soft skills to hard skills.